-Gym in a company facility is like the rubber plant in a garden.
-It looks like a plant but no benefits whatsoever.
+A gym in a company facility is like a rubber plant in a garden.
+It looks like a plant but has no benefits whatsoever.
 A gymnasium is a part of the employee wellness strategy.
 But it remains the most underutilized source of happiness.
 Leaders must offer some time out to their employees so that they can head to the gym, flex, and be merry.

 However, leaders have to re-condition the entire environment for a healthy boost.
 What can be done that benefits all?